 Your microbiome is the foundation of your health.
 This invisible ecosystem impacts everything from digestion to mental clarity.
 The best part?
 Simple changes—like adding more fiber to your meals, taking a quality probiotic, or spending time outdoors—can make a big difference.

-Start with one small step today with something you learned from above.
+Start with one small step today with something you learned above.
 Your microbiome will thank you, and your body will too.